 Role of non-coding RNA in gene expression control

 One of the main goals of our laboratory is to understand the mechanistic principles underlying gene expression control by non-coding RNAs in both prokaryotes and eukaryotes.
 In our bacterial studies, we focus on a novel class of RNA regulators termed riboswitches.
 Riboswitches primarily control the expression of numerous metabolic pathways in response to elevated concentrations of specific cellular metabolites.
 Riboswitches adopt well-defined spatial structures tuned for selective recognition of cognate small molecule ligands.
-We have recently determined how two abundant riboswitches direct gene expression by sensing adenosylcobalamin, the active form of vitamin B12, and c-di-AMP, a cyclic dinucleotide second messenger.
+To understand the molecular basis of gene expression control by riboswitches, We have determined crystal structures of abundant riboswitches that sense adenosylcobalamin, the active form of vitamin B12, c-di-AMP, a cyclic dinucleotide second messenger, PRPP, an intermediate in the purine biosynthesis pathway, and ppGpp, a famous bacterial alarmone.
 We are interested in how riboswitches discriminate cognate ligands from other cellular metabolites and how they regulate gene expression.
 Some riboswitches control genetic circuits essential for viability of bacteria and are therefore ideally suited for binding to analogs of natural ligands which could shut down associated pathways and kill pathogenic bacteria.

 Our eukaryotic studies are centered on the molecular mechanisms of transcriptional control mediated by long non-coding RNAs (lncRNA).
 We are particularly interested in how lncRNA contributes to the activation of inflammatory genes and why mutations in lncRNA cause human diseases.